 The College is funded for all paid enrollments prior to the census date of each course.
 The census date is otherwise referred to as the last date to add and is noted at the top of each class roster.
 The last date for students to add a full-term class is the second Friday of the term as noted in the Schedule of Classes.
 This date also appears at the top of each roster.
 Census dates will vary for short-term classes.
-The last date to add noted at the top of the class rosters.
+The last date to sign students into a short-term class is the last date to add noted at the top of the class rosters.